 2) Persona 5

 Persona 5 was my very first Persona, and what a way to start a franchise.
-This completely exceeded every expectations I had.
+This completely exceeded every expectation I had.

 The style is overwhelming.
 It is drenched in pizzazz and swagger from the second the intro movie begins.
 Every single second you’re playing Persona 5, you can’t mistake it for anything else.
 Even activating the menus, or starting a dialogue with an NPC will treat you to a pixel perfect barrier that’s fully animated and lined perfectly.
 People cosplay the menus – they’re that good.

 It’s a mammoth.
-It’s the longest single player experience I’ve ever had, clocking in at 108 hours before I beat.
+It’s the longest single player experience I’ve ever had, clocking in at 108 hours before I beat the final boss.
 And I never got tired of it.
 Since the game is segmented by calendar days, it was easy to pop in and complete a few chores if a longer session wasn’t in the cards.

 I’ve never seen a game more confident in its own systems.
 Many other JRPGs seem pedestrian, and immature by comparison.
 The depth involved with the Pokemon-style enemy capturing and combining is staggering.
 The payoff is an impossibly powerful creature, or something that you feel only the Japanese could manifest in a drug-fueled dream.
 It always made me want to capture more Personas, do more combinations, do more dungeon crawling, do more chores, do more conversations, make more friends and succeed in capturing “hearts”.